DavidW2211/Bachelor-thesis-TSC-patches/Bumps/Circles/Instructions.md

 ## Instructions

 1. Drag the provided 3D models into ultimaker editor
-2. Select their materials (Name of the 3D model)
+2. Select their materials (Name of the 3D models)
 3. Merge them
 4. Scale them (We used 25 mm x 25 mm; height unscaled)
 5. Print them